claritylab/lucida/lucida/botframework-interface/README.md

 * The endpoint will change everytime you restart ngrok.
 You'll need to change endpoint on https://dev.botframework.com/bots every time you restart ngrok.

 ## Troubleshooting
+#### First one or two messages not being received by command center
+This is more of a bug.
+This happens because the change in endpoint doesn't propagate as it should.
+I have mailed Microsoft team about this and am waiting for their reply.
+Don't expect this to be fixed soon as Microsoft doesn't encourage changing endpoint frequently.
 #### Microsoft needs additional information to sign you in
 This error usually occurs when you run interface on a remote server.
 Microsoft detects that you are signing in from a different region/PC and asks the interface questions that it cannot currently answer.
 To fix the error:
 * SSH into your remote server with `-D 8888` option passed to openssh (e.g. `ssh -D 8888 user@remote_host` ).